elenajoldzic/bomber-quest/README.md

 # Bomber Quest Game

-Welcome to the Bomber Quest Game - inspired by the Bomberman game!
+Welcome to the Bomber Quest Game!
 This README will guide you on how to run and play the game, along with an overview of its features!

 <img width="1154" height="742" alt="Screenshot 2025-09-13 at 14 21 00" src="https://github.com/user-attachments/assets/f3d3d4c2-e424-43c1-8b5c-5c5a592a9ab6" />